zglue/zglue_doc/zDK_Chicago_Devkit_Quickstart_Guide.md

 ## Building examples

-Please be in the top directory of the firmware folder.Compiled fimrware outputs nuttx.hex and nuttx.bin are located in the /nuttx folder
+Please be in the top directory of the firmware folder.Compiled firmware outputs nuttx.hex and nuttx.bin are located in the /nuttx folder

 ## Example 1 : Blinky